Aziiz777/cct-token/README.md

 - **Configuration Fails:** Verify chain selectors, pool addresses, and router compatibility in logs.
 - **Keystore Issues:** Ensure the correct password and account alias are used.
 - **Logs:** Use `console.log` outputs in scripts to debug.

 ---

-## License

-This project is licensed under the MIT License - see the SPDX-License-Identifier: MIT in the source files.

----